Students say university 'value for money' falling

 Young women and gay students at university are particularly likely to feel unhappy.

-Nick Hillman, director of the Higher Education Policy Unit, said the survey showed universities needed to "think ever more deeply about how to respond to the individual characteristics of each student".
+Nick Hillman, director of the Higher Education Policy Institute, said the survey showed universities needed to "think ever more deeply about how to respond to the individual characteristics of each student".

 "The survey shows students want universities to provide information on where fees go, taxpayers to cover more of the costs and policymakers to provide stronger arguments for future fee rises."